levithomason/gpt-pair-programmer/README.md

 # Pair Programmer

-Let GPT-4 pair program with you, on your computer.
+Let LLMs pair program with you, on your computer.

-This project gives GPT-4 access to [Tools](#tools) (e.g. shell, browser, google, etc.) on your computer, allowing GPT-4 to pair program with you just as a colleague would.
+This project gives LLMs access to [Tools](#tools) (e.g. file system, shell, browser, google, etc.) on your computer, allowing LLMs to pair program with you just as a colleague would.

 This repo is an experiment with many undocumented features.
 It is not ready for use.

 ## Tools

-Tools (`server/tools`) allow GPT-4 to interact with your computer.
+Tools (`server/tools`) allow LLMs to interact with your computer.

 **Browser**